-COUNCIL TAX BENEFIT The assistance provided by billing authorities to adults on low incomes to help them pay their council tax bill.
-The cost to authorities of council tax benefit is largely met by a government subsidy.
+COUNCIL TAX SUPPORT The assistance provided by billing authorities to adults on low incomes to help them pay their council tax bill.

 CREDITORS An amount owed by a council for work done, goods received or services rendered relating to the accounting period, but for which payment has not yet been made.